scottgall/liri-node-app/README.md

 ## Execution
 * Rename `.env.sample` to `.env`, and update file with your Twitter & Spotify keys.
 * To run the app, navigate to the directory that has the `liri.js` file in your CLI, and enter 'node liri.js' as a command.

-## User Interface
-* User is prompted to choose a Liri action:
+* User is prompted to choose a Liri command:
   - Twitter (displays user's 20 most recent Twitter posts)
   - Search songs (displays song information from the Spotify API based on user input)
   - Search movies (displays movie information from the OMDB API based on user input)